ArweaveTeam/gateway/docs/README.md

 2. ~1TB of SSD storage available

 3. Intel i5 / AMD FX or greater, +4 vCPUs should be more than enough, these are typically Intel Xeon CPUs.

-### Guides

-The following are guides for developing and deploying with Gateways.

-1. The [Development Guide](./DEV.md) for testing and prototyping new features.

-2. The [Snapshot Guide](./SNAPSHOT.md) to expedite synchronization of the Arweave network.

-3. The [Rescan Guide](./RESCAN.md) to ensure and verify redundancy of transactions.

-4. The [Manifest Guide](./MANIFEST.md) for transaction manifests and to prevent `CORS`.

 ## Environment